jonathonheddings/Stock_Analysis_With_OOP/readme.md

 # Defines a Stock and Portfolio Class with many Technical Analysis Functions

+This is a package made up of Stock and Portfolio Objects, that give you access to many stock data manipulating functions, making technical and fundamental analysis a breeze.

 ## So Far For Stocks It Includes:
 * Graphing (Also Pulls Data That Can Be Accessed)
     * Price Over Time